zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Writing_Data.md

 is determined exclusively by the primary index.
 Secondary indexes are updated, but they do not contribute to the request.
 All references to indexes are to the primary index.

-The following single value write methods are available:

-* **Insert Value** inserts a value at the specified primary index.
-* **Patch Value** updates specific fields in an existing value identified by the primary index.
-* **Replace Value** replaces the value at the specified primary index.
-* **Update Value** replaces the value with matching primary index.
-If no value exists the value is added.
-* **Remove Value** deletes the value at the specified primary index.

 The following support writing multiple values:

 * **Insert Values** inserts a collection of values.